xircleag/layer-patch/README.md

 #### Setting using `id`

-Instead of providing a value, one could provide a `id` that identifies a Layer Object.
+Instead of providing a value, one could provide an `id` that identifies a resource.

 Initial State: